wri/dl_jobs/README.md

 2. [`dl_jobs config ...`](#config): used to generate a config file to store defaults (such as which dl-image to run the job)
 3. [`dl_jobs test ...`](#test): launches a hello-world style script.
 Its here as an example, a way to test the DL-platform, and show how cli args, kwargs, and options are handled.

+When passing boolean OPTIONS to the CLI values of `false,none,no,null,f,n` and `0` evaluate to `False`, all others `True`.
+If you want the same for specific args or kwargs use `dl_jobs.helpers.truthy`,

 <a name="run"/>

 ###### RUN